 Assuming you took our advice and opted for regular luggage, maybe you want a way to keep track of it.
 Heck, you’ll want to keep track of everything you have when traveling.
 That’s where the Tile Mate with a 200-foot range comes in.

 Thanks to its small size and loophole, the Tile Mate fits on your key ring, in your bag, and everything in between.
 The Tile app lets you keep track of the Tile Mate and sends you location updates for your stuff.
 Better yet, you can anonymously recruit other Tile users within the app if you misplace your stuff.

 If you’re bringing several devices with you, that means you’re bringing cables.
 Even if you don’t have many cables, you might have other small accessories, such as pens, a notepad, or chargers.
-The Peak Design Tech Pouch is a great accessory if you want to remain organized.
+The Peak Design Everyday Sling is a great accessory if you want to remain organized.

-Featuring a two-liter capacity, the Tech Pouch isn’t lacking in storage.
-You can store pens and SD cards in elastic accessory loops near the top, while the large pockets are perfect for chargers, portable batteries, and cables.
+Featuring a 10-liter capacity, the Everyday Sling isn’t lacking in storage.
+You can store pens and SD cards in elastic accessory loops near the top, while the large pockets are perfect for laptops, chargers, game consoles, and even drones.
 There’s even an external zip pocket with a cable pass-through for simpler charging.

 Also read: The best USB-C cables

 The full length of the cable is double braided and available in red, gold, silver, and dark gray.
 No matter which color you pick, the AmazonBasics USB-C cable should last a while and it delivers a power output of up to 5V and 10Gbps data transfer.